The Unique Approach to Israeli Shooting Techniques: A Guide to Self-Defense

 One-Handed vs. Two-Handed Control

-Israeli training includes both options so that the shooter can decide in the moment which approach is safer and more effective.
+Israeli training includes both options, so the shooter can decide in the moment which approach is safer and more effective.

 Immediate Threat Neutralization

-This approach leaves little room for hesitation and is designed to end life-threatening situations quickly.
+This approach leaves little room for hesitation and is designed to end dangerous situations quickly.

 Evolving the System